mmv-ru/datashield-to-keepass/README.md

 Run in working directory

     python datashield2keepass.py

+Records containing no user data is skipped.

 * First Pass: generate new_formats.txt with definition of formats missing in formats.txt

-    new_formats.txt renamed to formats and edited as wished.
+* new_formats.txt manually renamed to formats.txt and edited as wished.
 By default all Datashield fields writen to Keepass Comment.
+Look at formats-example.txt for example what you can do.

 * Second Pass: Make conversion from DatashieldXML to KeepassCSV using formats defined in formats.txt